Poems are magic spells written by witches.

 I believe there is a way out, and I am listening.
 I gather my materials.

-Isobel O’Hare received her MFA in Writing from the Vermont College of Fine Arts.
-Her work has appeared or is forthcoming in The Account, FORTH Magazine, HOUND, Enclave, Dirty Chai, Map Literary, Cease, Cows and other publications.
-Her first chapbook, WILD MATERIALS, is forthcoming from Zoo Cake Press.
-She lives in Oakland, California.
+Isobel O’Hare received their MFA in Writing from the Vermont College of Fine Arts.
+Their work has appeared or is forthcoming in The Account, FORTH Magazine, HOUND, Enclave, Dirty Chai, Map Literary, Cease, Cows and other publications.
+Their first chapbook, WILD MATERIALS, is forthcoming from Zoo Cake Press.
+They live in Oakland, California.